-Section 5.1(d) $\Box$ Yes $\boxtimes$ No Is information maintained in the system or by the project used to conduct "data-mining" activities as that term is defined in the Implementing the 9-11 Commission Act?

-The information in VMS is not used to conduct Data Mining Activities.
+Section 5.1(d) $\Box$ Yes $\boxtimes$ No Is information maintained in the system or by the project used to conduct "datamining" activities as that term is defined in the Implementing the 9-11 Commission Act?
+Information in the system is not used to conduct data mining.